 Good question.

-In her writings in an article called “She Speaks Truth” Melanie Rainer reminds us of how many times in the bible God has used Bread as a silver thread that ties all of His people together.
+In her writings in an article called “She Speaks Truth,” Melanie Rainer reminds us of how many times in the bible God has used Bread as a silver thread that ties all of His people together.
 She says; “How many times throughout Scripture has God made Himself known through the breaking of bread?
-The Israelites, wandering through the desert with more manna than they could eat.
-Widowed Ruth’s overflowing baskets of wheat.
-Elisha’s miracle.
-A poor boy and his five loaves, multiplied to feed thousands.”
+Think of the Israelites, wandering through the desert with more manna than they could eat.
+Remember the widowed Ruth’s overflowing baskets of wheat.
+Consider Elisha’s miracle.
+Ponder the story of A poor boy and his five loaves, multiplied to feed thousands.”

-We know even after all of those places; there was the Passover that Jesus shared with the disciples before the crucifixion where He told them; “THIS IS MY BODY BROKEN FOR YOU.”
+We know even after all of those examples; there was the Passover that Jesus shared with the disciples before the crucifixion where He told them; “THIS IS MY BODY BROKEN FOR YOU.”

 In understanding about bread we come to a deeper understanding of our God and our Messiah.